Danny-Nunez/StreamFlix/README.md

-<h1>Torrent Stream Site first version - with ReactJS</h1>
+<h1>Torrent Streaming Website - Built with ReactJS</h1>

-A site using torrent to stream movie directly on your browser.
+This site uses torrents to stream movie directly on your browser.
 Also this version uses a manuel updated json file to host the movies.
-This was my first attempt so pardon the ads.
+This was my first attempt, so pardon the ads.
 The next version I built my own server to avoid ads while movie play back.

 ## Live Demo